swiftlang/swift/userdocs/diagnostics/trailing-closure-matching.md

 We encounter a compiler error in this example because the backward scanning rule matches the trailing closure to the `completion` parameter instead of the `animations` parameter, even though `completion` has a default value while `animations` does not.

-Swift 5.3 introduces a new __forward scanning rule__, which matches trailing closures to function parameters from left to right.
+Swift 5.3 introduces a new __forward scanning rule__, which matches trailing closures to function parameters from left to right (after matching non-trailing arguments).
 This leads to more predictable and easy-to-understand behavior in many situations.
 With the new rule, the unlabeled closure in the example above is matched to the `animations` parameter, just as most users would expect:

 ```swift
 animate(withDuration: 0.3) {